What Evidence is Required to Prove Intent to Distribute Drugs?

 Proving intent to distribute drugs can be challenging and typically requires a combination of different types of evidence.
 The prosecution relies on both direct and circumstantial evidence to build a compelling case against the defendant.

-Your Clearwater drug crimes attorney with Russo, Pelletier & Sullivan will thoroughly examine all evidence the prosecution uses to build the strongest defense strategy possible for your case.
+Your Clearwater drug crimes attorney with The Law Offices of Marc N. Pelletier will thoroughly examine all evidence the prosecution uses to build the strongest defense strategy possible for your case.

 Direct Evidence